Carnival of Las Palmas

 The Carnival of Las Palmas de Gran Canaria is one of the most famous carnivals of Spain.
 The event is celebrated every year in the month of February in Las Palmas de Gran Canaria.

-In 2023 it was declared a festival of international tourist interest, being the fifth carnival in Spain to achieve it after those of Santa Cruz de Tenerife and Cádiz (1980), Águilas (2015) and Badajoz (2022).
+In 2023 it was declared a Fiesta of International Tourist Interest, being the sixth carnival in Spain to achieve it after those of Santa Cruz de Tenerife, Cádiz (1980), Águilas (2015), Xinzo de Limia (2019) and Badajoz (2022).

 Events

 The events include the Gala of the Queen and the Gala of the Drag Queen.
 The main Parade or Cavalcade is viewed by 200,000 people every year along a six kilometer route that runs through the city.

 Controversy

 The Carnival of Las Palmas has been involved in polemic several times.
 In the past there was certain controversy because a band named Los Indianos coming from the town of Santa Cruz de La Palma wanted to join the Carnival of Las Palmas, or joining the Carnival of Las Palmas of so-called "Carnaval de Día" which belongs to Carnival of Santa Cruz de Tenerife and to use the same model of retransmission of Tenerife.